GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 Connectivity between hub and spokes is configurable, and can be established via one of either

 - [VPC Peering](https://cloud.google.com/vpc/docs/vpc-peering) (enabled by default),  which offers a complete isolation between environments, and no choke-points in the data plane.
 Different ways of implementing connectivity, and their respective pros and cons, are discussed below.
-- [HA VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) tunnels, which offer easy interoperability with some key GCP features (GKE, services leveraging Service Networking like Cloud SQL, etc.), allowing clear partitioning of quota and limits between environments, and fine-grained control of routing
+- [HA VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) tunnels, which offer easy interoperability with some key GCP features (GKE, services leveraging Service Networking like Cloud SQL, etc.), allowing clear partitioning of quota and limits between environments, and fine-grained control of routing.
+- [NCC](https://cloud.google.com/network-connectivity/docs/network-connectivity-center), which allows for transitive connections between spokes, PSC endpoints transitivity, and a much higher limit in terms of VPCs that can participate to the peering group.

 The following diagrams illustrate the high-level designs for the VPN and for the Peering configuration, and should be used as a reference for the following sections.
 The final number of subnets, and their IP addressing design will of course depend on customer-specific requirements, and can be easily changed via variables or external data files without having to edit the actual code.